 When available, the chart below includes the male to female percentage among William Jennings Bryan College's faculty.

-About 77.3% of the students attending Bryan College - Dayton come from within Tennessee.
-This places William Jennings Bryan College at the national average and gives it a national geographic diversity ranking of #1,173.
+About 66.5% of the students attending Bryan College - Dayton come from within Tennessee.
+William Jennings Bryan College's rating of #892 makes it above average in this factor.

 Learn About Nationwide Geographic Diversity